About Shirakami Sanchi

 One of the representative breeds of Japan, walk and play with an Akita Dog in its namesake region.

-Canoe Tour in the Shirakami Area
+Canoe Tour and Traditional Summer Games in the Shirakami Area

 Row along the Yoneshiro River and enjoy the landscape of Shirakami Sanchi from the water.